 Ayurveda for skin recommends that nothing works as beautifully to rejuvenate skin than a good night’s sleep.
 While you will see a difference in one night, constantly getting a good amount of shut-eye will work wonders for your overall health and well-being.

 Pure orange juice along with its acidity has the power to give you a smoother complexion.
 This fruit is rich in Vitamin C which enables our body to fight ageing and it also acts as a good skin toner, especially for oily skin.

 Eating vegetables, especially the ones with a great water level like lettuce and cucumber work as hydrants for your skin and have nutritional properties too.
 Have a salad once in a while to cleanse your system, in fact, try and include them in your daily diet from now on.

 Use rose water as a toner for your skin.
 While it does smell great, it helps keep your skin fresh and supple.
 Use it as a face mist during the day as well to get refreshed on the go.

-This plant isn’t just for sunburns.
+This plant isn’t just for sunburns, it is a magical ayurvedic product.
 It makes the skin smooth, supple and younger looking.
 You could apply it topically, like a toner or treatment for acne.
 Or you could include it in your daily regimen with a daily swig or sip it in a juice.

 Douse yourself in essential oils and make sure you get a regular rubdown at least once a week.
-A massage is a great way to get the circulation going through your skin and boost radiance and of course bust the stress.
+As per Ayurveda for skin, a massage is a great way to get the circulation going through your skin and boost radiance and of course bust the stress.

-Neem oil with its drying properties can be used to spot treat that pesky bout of acne you have all of a sudden.
+Neem oil is one of the most important ayurvedic products.
+Its drying properties can be used to spot treat that pesky bout of acne you have all of a sudden.
 It has similar properties to tea tree oil but is more cooling and soothing.